PigeonWilson/sandRouting/README.md

 - prevent direct file linking, between session and between users

 # purpose
-- Make it painful to map the site
+- Make it painful to map a site

 # setup
 - see line 4 of sandLoader.php to change database configuration